georgetegral/Operationalizing-Machine-Learning/README.md

 The next step is to create the Swagger documentation, we are going to download the Swagger .json file from the SWAGGER URI located in the endpoint details.

 **Create Swagger Documentation**

-To start the swagger server we are going to need to download the swagger.json file, then we need to run the serve.py file to expose the swagger.json file to be picked up by swagger.
+o start the swagger server we are going to need to download the swagger.json file, then we need to run the serve.py file to expose the swagger.json file to be picked up by swagger.

 Now we have to edit the port in the swagger.sh file, in specific this part
 ```Shell